 A sampling theorem on the sphere was first developed by Driscoll \& Healy \cite{driscoll:1994}, providing a framework for a spherical harmonic transform that is theoretically exact.
-Moreover, Driscoll \& Healy also present a divide and conquer approach to computing a fast associated Legendre transform in the cosine basis, using a fast Fourier transform (\fft) to project onto this basis.
-The resulting algorithm is exact in exact precision arithmetic and has computational complexity $\order(\elmax^2 \log {}_2^2\elmax)$, but is known to suffer from stability problems.
-Potts \cite{potts:1998} adapted the Driscoll \& Healy approach to use a fast cosine transform (as suggested as future work in \cite{driscoll:1994}) to reduce computation time (but not complexity) and introduced some stabilisation methods.
+Moreover, Driscoll \& Healy also present a divide-and-conquer approach to computing a fast associated Legendre transform in the cosine basis, using a fast Fourier transform (\fft) to project onto this basis.
+The resulting algorithm is exact in exact-precision arithmetic and has computational complexity $\order(\elmax^2 \log {}_2^2\elmax)$, but is known to suffer from stability problems \cite{healy:2003,kostelec:2008}.
+Potts \cite{potts:1998} adapted the Driscoll \& Healy approach to use a fast cosine transform (as suggested previously \cite{driscoll:1994}) to reduce computation time, but not complexity, and introduced some stabilisation methods.
 Healy \etal\ \cite{healy:2003} readdressed the work of Driscoll \& Healy, reformulating the sampling theorem on the sphere and developing some variants of the original Driscoll \& Healy algorithm.
-A fast cosine transform is used here and a number of alternative algorithms are presented, including the so-called semi-naive, simple split and hybrid algorithms.
-The semi-naive algorithm is a more stable variant of the original Driscoll \& Healy algorithm, while the simple-split algorithm is more simple and stable but with an increased complexity of $\order(\elmax^3 \log {}_2^{1/2} \elmax)$.
-The hybrid algorithm uses both of these two algorithms and spits the problem between them.
+A fast cosine transform is used here and a number of alternative algorithms are presented, including the so-called semi-naive, simple split and hybrid algorithms: the semi-naive algorithm is a more stable variant of the original (non-divide-and-conquer) Driscoll \& Healy algorithm with complexity $\order(\elmax^3)$; the simple-split algorithm is a simpler and more stable divide-and-conquer approach than the original unstable divide-and-conquer Driscoll \& Healy algorithm but with a complexity of \mbox{$\order(\elmax^{5/2} \log {}_2^{1/2} \elmax)$}; the hybrid algorithm uses both of these two algorithms and splits the problem between them.
 The hybrid algorithm appears to achieve a good compromise between stability and efficiency.
-However, the overall complexity of this algorithm is not clear since it depends on the spit between the semi-naive and simple split algorithms and on some user specified parameters.
-Implementations of these algorithms \cite{healy:2003} are available for download.\footnote{\url{http://www.cs.dartmouth.edu/~geelong/sphere/}} Due to the divide and conquer approach first proposed by Driscoll \& Healy for the fast associated Legendre transform, these algorithms \cite{driscoll:1994,potts:1998,healy:2003} are all restricted to harmonic band-limits that are a power of two.
+However, the overall complexity of this algorithm is not clear since it depends on the split between the semi-naive and simple split algorithms and on some user specified parameters.
+Implementations of these algorithms \cite{healy:2003} are available for download.\footnote{\url{http://www.cs.dartmouth.edu/~geelong/sphere/}} Due to the divide-and-conquer approach first proposed by Driscoll \& Healy for the fast associated Legendre transform, these algorithms \cite{driscoll:1994,potts:1998,healy:2003} are all restricted to harmonic band-limits that are a power of two.

 An alternative algorithm is developed by Mohlenkamp \cite{mohlenkamp:1997,mohlenkamp:1999}, that is again based on a separation of variables and a fast associated Legendre transform.
 This method is based on the exact sampling theorem on the sphere of Driscoll \& Healy and a compressed representation of the associated Legendre functions using WKB frequency estimates.
 Rigorous bounds are derived for the number of coefficients required to achieve a given accuracy.
 The method is again necessarily approximate, but the approximation can be controlled independently of complexity.
 The complexity of this algorithm is $\order(\elmax^2 \log {}_2^2 \elmax)$ and in practice very good accuracy and stability is achieved.
 However, the algorithm is also restricted to band-limits that are a power of two.